databricks/terraform-provider-databricks/docs/data-sources/current_user.md

 Data source exposes the following attributes:

 * `id` -  The id of the calling user.
+* `application_id` - Application ID of the [service principal](../resources/service_principal.md) if the currently logged-in user is a service principal, e.g. `813073e7-3b08-4c0d-8619-39bcfa4ac632`
 * `external_id` - ID of the user in an external identity provider.
 * `user_name` - Name of the [user](../resources/user.md), e.g. `mr.foo@example.com`.
 * `home` - Home folder of the [user](../resources/user.md), e.g. `/Users/mr.foo@example.com`.